davidtinker/grails-cors/README.md

 You can specify a comma-delimited list of response headers that should be exposed to the client:

     cors.expose.headers = 'X-app-header1,X-app-header2'

+You can enable logging of failed requests:

+    cors.enable.logging = true

 You can disable the filter if needed.
 Note that the filter defaults to enabled.